Deliver the Training

-- Directs the growth of learners by making them qualified or proficient in a skill or task.
+- Directs the growth of learners by helping to make them qualified or proficient in a skill or task.

-- Gives knowledge or information to learners in a systematic manner.
+- Explains knowledge or information to learners in a systematic manner.

 - Instructs, demonstrates, directs, guides, and prompts learners.
 Generally concerned with methods rather than concepts.

-- Makes it easier for learners to learn.
-Guides a team towards the results for which it exists to achieve and then the team maintains or improves its competency for continuing to achieve results.
+- Creates an environment that makes it easier for learners to learn.
+Guides a team towards the results for which it exists to achieve and then the maintains or improves the teams competency while continuing to achieve improved results.

 Now, does all the above sound like your job description?
-If not, it should for this is what a trainer is and does.
-To keep it simple, this guide will use the term trainer.
+If not, it should, for this is what a instructor is and does.
+To keep it simple, this guide will generally use the term instructor.

-Just as an actor has a repertoire of skills to perform on-stage, a trainer needs a repertoire of skills for helpings others to learn.
+Just as an actor has a repertoire of skills to perform on-stage, a instructor needs a repertoire of skills for helping others to learn.
 Some of these skills may come naturally, while others must be practiced and learned.
 Although most of these skill are based on scientific fact or theory, knowing when and how to use them is more of an art.

 The Three Learning Factors

-There are three factors that must happen for a successful learning experience to take place:
+Three factors must be in place for a successful learning experience to take place:

-- Knowledge: Know the subject matter, provide leadership, model the desired behavior, and adapt to the learners' needs and preferences.
+- Knowledge: The instructor must know the subject matter, provide leadership, model the desired behavior, and adapt to the learners' needs and preferences.

-- Environment: Have the tools to transfer the subject matter to the learners such computers and software for computer classes, find adequate classroom space, and ensure the courseware, such as lesson plans and training aids, are on hand.
-Fuse the training tools with to the needs of the learners to make learning flow naturally, rather than trying to force it.
+- Environment: The instructor must have the tools to transfer the subject matter to the learners, such as computers and software for computer classes, find adequate classroom space, and ensure the courseware, such as lesson plans and training aids, are on hand.
+He or she fuses the training tools with the needs of the learners to make learning flow naturally, rather than trying to force it.

-- Involvement Skills: Know the learners.
+- Involvement Skills: The instructor knows the learners.
 Easy enough, you say, "I have a student roster that lists their names, departments for which they work, and I always ask them to give a short introduction about themselves at the beginning of the class."
 But, do you really know your learners?
 What are their real goals for being in the classroom?
-What are their learning preferences?
 What tools do they need to help them succeed?
-What are some of the affective-tools that will help your learners succeed in the learning environment you have been charged with?
+What are some of the affective-tools that will help your learners succeed in the learning environment?
 You must also coach the learners to become self-directed, intrinsically motivated, goal oriented, and open to learning.

 Whole Brain Learning Theory